Headline tools, who needs those?

 In 8th place, I have listed Tweak Your Biz.
 Their headline generator is generic.
 Nonetheless, it does provide a lot of headlines in a lot of different categories.

 This is a great tool to use to get an idea of where you should go with your headline.
 Also, it is great for subheadlines since it provides many alternatives for the same category.
 For example, it will generate over 20 headlines for the business audience.
-The number of headlines it provides seems unlimited, but since they are generic, your audience will ignore them if you copy and paste.
+The number of headlines it provides seems unlimited, but since they are generic, your audience will ignore them if you copy and paste them.

 Content Row’s headline generator is number 7 on my list of headline tools.
 It would be higher if I included the headline analyzer.
 That’s a huge bonus.
 But it doesn’t compete with the analyzers coming up next on this list (they’re all in the top 3).